MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/azure-repos-git.md

 # [YAML](#tab/yaml)

+::: moniker range=">=azure-devops-2019"

 You can't currently configure this setting in YAML but you can in the classic editor.
-When editing a YAML pipeline, you can access the classic editor by choosing either **Triggers** or **Variables** from the settings menu.
+When editing a YAML pipeline, you can access the classic editor by choosing either **Triggers** from the YAML editor menu.

 ![Git options](media/pipelines-options-for-git/yaml-pipeline-git-options-menu.png)

 From the classic editor, choose **YAML**, choose the **Get sources** task, and then configure the desired properties there.

 ![Git options](media/pipelines-options-for-git/yaml-pipeline-git-options.png)

+::: moniker-end

+::: moniker range="< azure-devops-2019"

+YAML pipelines are not available in TFS.

+::: moniker-end

 # [Classic](#tab/classic)